AWS Transit Gateway Orchestrator Plan¶

 In the example below, a new domain called prod_domain is created.

 |TGW Name||The name of the AWS Transit Gateway|

 |Security Domain Name||Specify a unique domain name.
 For example, Dev_Domain.|

 3. Build Your Domain Connection Policies¶

 This step specifies the connection relationship of one domain to others.
 Two connected domains imply that VPCs in each domain can communicate with each other despite the fact that they are in different domains.
-Aviatrix Controller takes care of both VPC route table and Transit Gateway route table programming and updates.
+Aviatrix Controller takes care of both VPC route table and AWS Transit Gateway route table programming and updates.